EnjaeAntonio/blink/README.md

 ## Welcome to Blink! :wave:

 Blink is a messaging app inspired by Telegram and created by me Enjae Antonio!
-Feel free to checkout the demo and try out the chat feature!
+This project demonstrates the use of react and utilizing firebase.
+In this project I worked on clean code, user experience (error handling, 404 error handling, etc) and file structure.

 ## 🏠 Home Page